Trackunit/developer-hub/guides/sdk-docs/save-data-from-your-app/using-a-custom-field.md

 2. Use the `useCustomFieldsValueAndDefinition` hook to retrieve custom fields definitions and values saved to the specified `Asset ID`.
 Use the hook `useCustomFieldDefinitions` if you need to get all available definitions.

+> Note: In order to use custom fields your app needs the correct consent scopes.
+> `asset.view` to read, and `account.asset.manage` to be able to update values.

 ```ts
 import {
   CustomFieldValueAndDefinition,